 Although there are differences between the first three groups of base oils, making the jump to a group IV is a far greater improvement than any of the others.
 A group IV base oil is also referred to as a PAO (Poly-alpha-olefin).
 With an extremely high viscosity index, great low temperature flow and top of the line oxidation stability, a group IV base oil is about as tough as it gets.

-Our Blue Diamond line of oils are 100% group IV PAO-based.
-For extreme applications, they can withstand high temps and extreme shearing conditions.
-Blue Diamond can be ran up to 3 times longer than the manufacturer’s recommended specifications.
-With the combined use of a Frantz Bypass Oil Filter, scheduled oil analysis program, and Hot Shot’s Secret TBN Booster, your oil can last up to 100,000 miles.
+Our Blue Diamond line of oils is 100% group IV PAO-based.
+For extreme applications, they can withstand high temperatures and extreme shearing conditions.
+Blue Diamond can be run up to three times longer than the manufacturer’s recommended specifications.
+With the combined use of a Frantz Bypass Oil Filter, a scheduled oil analysis program, and Hot Shot’s Secret TBN Booster, your oil can last up to 100,000 miles.

 Group V